burdiuz/js-multibyte-stream/README.md

 }
 */
 ```
 > Note that schema must be exactly the same.
-Since values are stores as a stream it is crucial to provide exactly same schema to be able to restore data.
+Since values are stored as a stream it is crucial to provide exactly same schema to be able to restore data.

 It may also help to communicate with server or any other party.
 For example, some years ago communication between client and server looked like
 ```